PoshMonger/3-D-projection/README.md

 -Nested for loops to plot vertices per face, faces per cube, cubes per amount of objects

--EventListeners added to DOM are on really suited for one object at the moment
+-EventListeners added to DOM are on really suited for more than one object at the moment

 How to interact: